 What About Your Street Trees?

 Homeowners and business owners are responsible for the maintenance of street trees located within the right-of-way adjacent to their properties.
 For proper maintenance techniques, review our helpful tips on this page.
 Still have questions?
 Don't hesitate to call Beaverton Urban Forestry (phone numbers above).
-Learn more about tree planting, pruning and removal.

 All trees shall be healthy grown nursery stock, be a minimum of one and one-half inch caliper at six inches above ground level, and be at least eight to ten feet high.
 All trees shall have a single straight trunk, a well-developed leader with tops and roots characteristic of the species cultivar or variety.
 All trees must be free of insects, diseases, mechanical injury, and other objectionable features when planted.